WINTER HORSE CARE TIPS

 Horses that are in the pasture during the winter must have access to a shelter so that they can escape from cold wind, rain, or snow.
 Shelters can be in different forms but a three-sided run-in shelter provides the best protection for pastured horses.
 The size of the shelter should be enough for the herd.
 If there are many horses and a hierarchy among them, you should consider having more than one run-in shelter in the pasture so that even the lowest horse in the pecking is sheltered.

-Winter is always the most tiresome season to handle horses.
-Horses are more prone to lose their condition and in some cases, they are more prone to diseases during this freezing season.
+Winter is always the most tiresome season for equestrians.
+Horses are more prone to lose their condition and in some cases, they are more prone to diseases during this season.
 Whenever you are not sure about how to provide the best care for your horse, ask your veterinarian or an expert for help.
 After all the difficulties, don’t forget to enjoy the coldest experiences you have with your four-legged buddy.